searchingforvindication/searchingforvindication.github.com/_posts/2013-06-19-Where-My-Sorrow-Started.md

 ---
 layout: post
-title: "What do they act like?"
+title: "And There, Friends, Is Where My Sorrow Started"
 tagline: ""
-description: "When did Brother Branham become affiliated with Pentecostal people?" category : tags : [pentecost, Hope, tabernacle]
+description: "What we learned from Hope's Obituary" category : tags : [pentecost, Hope, tabernacle]
 ---

 If you are in the message, there's no doubt that you are familiar with Brother Branham's life story.
 It really is a riveting testimony and most people can identify, or at least empathize with, some of the hardship that touched Brother Branham's early life.
-History shows us that many great lives are forged in the trials of adversity.
-No doubt, God uses difficult experiences in our lives to mold and shape our character for his future work, and so, to a degree, Brother Branham's life story is really all of our stories.
-However, one portion of Brother Branham's life story always stuck out to us as being particularly tragic: The events leading up to Hope and Sharon Rose's deaths.
+However, one portion of Brother Branham's life story always stuck out to us as being particularly tragic: the events leading up to Hope and Sharon Rose's deaths.

 You probably recall the story of Brother Branham travelling through northern Indiana on his way back from Michigan and stumbling across a large Pentecostal gathering.
-At this time, Brother Branham was a missionary Baptist and was unfamiliar with the Pentecostal people.
+At this time, Brother Branham was a Missionary Baptist and was unfamiliar with the Pentecostal people.
+Intrigued, he stopped and attended the meeting.
 Brother Branham slept in a corn field and attended a service the next morning where he was asked to give an impromptu sermon.
 After his sermon, Brother Branham received many invitations to come hold revivals at a number of churches.

+When he returned home excited to go out and preach amongst the Pentecostal people, Brother Branham was rebuffed by his mother-in-law:

+>And--and there, friends, is where my sorrows started.
+I listened to my mother-in-law in the stead of God.
+He was giving me the opportunity.
+And there this gift would've been manifested long time ago, if I'd just went ahead and done what God told me to do.

+>But instead of that, I didn't want her to be angry, and I didn't want to hurt nobody's feelings.
+And so I just--just let it go like that.
+Just walked, I just said, "All right, we won't go."

+>And right there, the sorrows started.
+Immediately after that, my father died.
+My brother was killed a few nights later from that.
+I almost lost my own...
+I lost my father, my brother, my wife, my baby, and my sister-in-law, and almost my own life within about six month's time.
+And just started going down.
+My church, pretty near everything went down, down, down.
+Hope taken sick.

+> _Life Story_, Phoenix, AZ April 15, 1951

-When he returned home, Brother Branham was rebuffed by his mother-in-law and he ended up not going out amongst the Pentecostal people.
-As a result, tragedy struck during the 1937 flood, and Hope and Sharon Rose became gravely ill.
-Brother Branham almost lost his life when his boat nearly went over the falls during the 1937 flood.
-On her death bed, Hope and Brother Branham talked about what a mistake it had been for them to not accept the invitations to go out amongst the Pentecostals.
+When Hope was on her death bed, Hope and Brother Branham talked about what a mistake it had been for them to not accept the invitations to go out amongst the Pentecostals.
 It was a terrible price to pay for his disobedience.

 <div class="accordion" id="accordion2">
   <div class="accordion-group">